KatekovAnton/MACS-docs/API/GameUnit.md

 # GameUnit

-Represents a unit in the game.
+Represents an individual unit or building.

 ## Constructor